VirgilBI/customer-docs-hatchify/documentation.md

 11. SDR Weekly Metrics: Track weekly metrics for SDR Hugh McMackin, including: number of demos booked, SQOs created, and demos booked on deals that become SQOs.
 12. Opportunities and Deals: An opportunity is created when a deal is created in Hubspot.
 13. SQOs vs Opportunities: Not all opportunities are Sales Qualified Opportunities (SQOs).
 A deal must reach a specific stage to be considered an SQO.
+14. Division Calculations: When dividing opps_reached_demo_stage by demos_booked, return 0 if the denominator (demos_booked) is 0.